Gun show loophole: Legislation

 The Department of Justice issued a final rule in April 2024 that established a clarified definition of when a person is "engaged in the business" of dealing in firearms, and is thus required to obtain a federal firearms license.
 The modified rule, which went into effect in May 2024, affected how guns are sold and expanded background check requirements in the United States.
 It replaced the concept that a seller "engaged in the business" of dealing in firearms is someone who has a "principal objective of livelihood" as their goal with the concept that such a seller is anyone whose objective is "to predominantly earn a profit".
 The Department of Justice estimated that the rule modification would reclassify about 23,000 current unlicensed gun sellers as being profit-oriented and thus required to apply for an FFL, and said that the rule change might reduce the number of people motivated to cross state lines to take advantage of differences in state laws regarding whether background checks are needed.

+Within the first year of Trump's second administration in 2025, most of the funding and CVI grants that were originally initiated via the 2022 Bipartisan Safer Communities Act were cancelled.
+Trump's executive orders, signed in February 2025, required the Department of Justice to review the positions taken by the government in "any and all ongoing and potential litigation" that deal with gun rights.
+In April 2025 the ATF announced that it would end the zero tolerance policy set forth under the previous administration that had been relaxed in 2024 as part of an earlier court challenge.
+As of 2026, the DOJ has also begun pursuing lawsuits against states that passed heavier restrictions on firearms.